SalomePlatform/yacs/doc/hxx2salome.rst

-* The name of the C++ component (the name of the class), which provide the name of the Salome component, should be uppercase.
-This strange limitation is due to Salome.
+* The name of the C++ component (the name of the class), which provide the name of the SALOME component, should be uppercase.
+This strange limitation is due to SALOME.